buerokrata/Public-review-Unit-of-Measure-guidelines/UoM guidelines.md

 In this scenario the value 1.25 is stored for the measure 'Debt to reserves ratio' and it is unitless in the sense that the original units cancel out if using the familiar aritmethics $\small \mathrm{USD}/\mathrm{USD} = \mathrm{USD}^{0} \stackrel{def}{=} 1$.
 The _def_ qualifier highlights that it is by convention that we consider such quantities relieved from the burden of being tied to their original dimension and are treated as pure, dimensionless numbers.

 The struggles and workarounds statistical producers take to fill the void created by the ‘disappearing’ unit of measure in the ‘unitless number’ approach is telling.
 Often the component for the unit of measure in the database is filled by 'meta' instructions about the unit of measure, as some sort of warning: _ratio_, _number_, _pure number_, _unitless number_ are the most frequent, or to escape the problem the value is multiplied by 100 and presented as _percentage_.
 The problem with these practices is that they are not units of measure, but rather hints for the user of the data to investigate more thoroughly the indicator definition or look-up methodological metadata to have a sense of the context in which the number can be used.
-In a way, using special code-list items like __X: 'Not allocated'_ would be more appropriate than the meta-instructions.
+In SDMX, using special code-list items like __X: 'Not allocated'_ would be more appropriate than the meta-instructions.

 ### 'Change of unit-of-measure' approach: